-Michelangelo cites his love for film scores and 20th century neoromantic music as his biggest influence as a composer.
+Michelangelo cites his love for innovative sounds and 20th century neoromantic music as his biggest influence as a composer.
 With all of his scores, he finds a unique soundscape and new sounds to help find a tone and music world that is special to each project he works on.
-Besides having a vast amount of music in his life, Michelangelo models for Models Inc. Talent Agency and enjoys basketball, engineering, politics, and art.
+Besides music, Michelangelo enjoys sports such as basketball and football, art, and cats.